gabrielmougard/neural-filter/README.md

 ![output_image](Pictures/100iterations.png)

 (It is important to notice that color-preservation has been avoided in this picture...)
-We can easily figure it out with the argument : `--preserve-colors True` (see below )
+We can easily figure it out with the argument : `--preserve-colors` (see below )

 ![output_image_with_colors](Pictures/final_with_colors.png)